Anti-Bullying Week 2021 Creative Arts Competition

 What Happens to Your Entry?

-Entries which reflect the theme of ‘United Against Bullying’ will be shortlisted for judging.
+Entries which reflect the theme of ‘One Kind Word’ will be shortlisted for judging.

 Shortlisted entries will be judged by a panel, including members of NIABF and young people from our Young Advisors group.

 Prizes will be awarded to outstanding entries across the creative, age and special merit categories.

 Winners will be announced during Anti-Bullying Week and a slideshow presentation will be shared with the winner’s schools/youth group.

 All entries may be used for future NIABF anti-bullying campaigns and show reels.